zerotier/docs/docs/config.md

 ---
 title: Client Configuration
 description: How to configure the desktop client
-tags: [client, examples, newcomer, knowledge]
+tags: [client, examples, beginner, ZeroTier explanation]
-category:
 ---

 ZeroTier One is a service that can run on laptops, desktops, servers,